 a drug that relaxes smooth muscle tissue.
 Alpha blockers are sometimes used to help men who have trouble passing urine because of benign prostatic hyperplasia (BPH) or other causes.
 See also benign prostatic hyperplasia.

 walking or able to walk.
-Ambulatory care centers work with outpatients, that is, people who are not in hospitals.
+Ambulatory care centers work with outpatients, that is, people who are not staying in a hospital.
 Short procedures or treatments are often done in such centers.

-a set of conditions common in people with hereditary non-polyposis colon cancer (HNPCC).
-Only about 60% of people who meet all of this criteria actually have HNPCC, but people who meet the criteria may want to consider genetic testing.
+a set of conditions common in people with hereditary non-polyposis colon cancer (HNPCC), also known as Lynch syndrome.
+Only about half of people who meet all of these criteria actually have HNPCC, but people who meet the criteria may want to consider genetic testing.
 Compare to Bethesda criteria.
 See also hereditary non-polyposis colon cancer, genetic counseling, genetic testing.

 a man-made version of a naturally occurring substance.
-See also LHRH analogs.
+See also luteinizing hormone-releasing hormone analogs.

 the site where 2 structures are surgically joined together, such as the bladder neck and the urethra after the prostate has been removed, or the 2 ends of bowel put back together after a section has been removed.